grpc/grpc.github.io/_posts/2018-08-20-grpc_on_http2.md

 ## Footnotes

 1. In Go, a gRPC channel is called ClientConn because the word “channel” has a language-specific meaning.
 2. gRPC uses the HTTP/2 default max size for a data frame of 16kb.
-A message over 16kb will span multiple data frames, whereas a message below that size will share a data frame with some number of other messages.
+A message over 16kb may span multiple data frames, whereas a message below that size may share a data frame with some number of other messages.
 3. This is the behavior of the RoundRobin balancer, but not every load balancer does or must behave this way.